secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/ces-contract-processes.md

 ## Adding Relocation Verbiage to Entity Contracts

-1. Candidate Experience Specialist will ensure that there is verbiage clearly stating the terms of the compensation changes for relocation after the new hire’s start date.
+1. Candidate Experience Specialist will ensure that there is verbiage clearly stating the terms of the compensation changes for relocation after the new hire's start date.
 1. CES will ping the Total Rewards team in the Approval Notes.
-    - Navigate to the bottom of the candidate’s GH profile
+    - Navigate to the bottom of the candidate's GH profile
-    - See “Approval Notes”
+    - See "Approval Notes"
-    - Click “Leave a Note”
+    - Click "Leave a Note"
     - Tag Brittany Rohde in a note to confirm that both compensation values have been approved
     - Tag the Recruiter as CC
 1. Once Total Rewards has confirmed both have been reviewed, generate the appropriate contract
 1. Download the Word version of the contract and upload into Google Drive for editing
     - Navigate to Google Drive
-    - Click “New” in the upper corner of the left toolbar
+    - Click "New" in the upper corner of the left toolbar
-    - Select “File Upload”
+    - Select "File Upload"
     - Select the contract
 1. Add lines at the top of the document for categories to include Compensation for the relocation
     - Example for relocation from ID to CA: